encode/httpx/docs/advanced.md

 )
 client = httpx.Client(proxies=proxy)

-# This request will be tunnelled instead of forwarded.
+# This request will be tunneled instead of forwarded.
 client.get("http://example.com")
 ```